oribaldi/nomad-cluster/README.md

 $ nomad agent -config /vagrant/nomad/config.hcl -config server.hcl
 ```

-We do this for every Nomad server (1, 2 and 3).
+We do this for every Nomad server (1, 2 and 3), providing the corresponding IP address.
 In the same way we start the client agent:
 ```
 # Nomad Client
 ---------------------------